 Codes of Conduct that define standards of behaviour for Members and staff have been developed and are included in the Council's Constitution.
 Mechanisms are in place to deal with Member and staff transgressions from these codes and policies are also in place for dealing with whistleblowing and conflicts of interest.

-The Council values are incorporated into the staff induction programme as well as the performance appraisal process and the staff are measured against these values annually.
+The Council values are incorporated into the staff induction programme as well as the performance appraisal process.